elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

    .. cpp:function:: const Grid& Grid() const

       Return the grid that this distributed matrix is distributed over.

+   .. cpp:function:: DistWrap Wrap() const

+      Returns whether the matrix is distributed element-wise (`ELEMENT`) or block-wise (`BLOCK`).

+   .. cpp:function:: Int BlockHeight() const
+   .. cpp:function:: Int BlockWidth() const

+      Returns the height (width) of the distribution block (which is always one for element-wise distributions).

+   .. cpp:function:: Int ColCut() const
+   .. cpp:function:: Int RowCut() const

+      Returns the number of rows down (number of columns right) in a distribution that the upper-left corner of the matrix occurs.
+      For element-wise distributed matrices, this must always be zero.

    .. cpp:function:: bool ColConstrained() const
    .. cpp:function:: bool RowConstrained() const